BurendoUK/burendo-aws-labs/Labs/wordpress-via-iac/wordpress-infra-creation.md

 ```

 Once launched, you will be greeted with a bash interface.
 If you aren't familiar with bash, you can find a [cheat sheet here](https://devhints.io/bash).

+> There exists a 'complete' example of the Terraform to create a WordPress website.
+Try to not peek at this unless absolutely necessary!

 ### Going further
 The broken Terraform leaves room for improvement.
 If you've successfully accomplished the above, explore and try to resolve the below, that would make this infrastructure 'Production' ready.